-However, good value Albariño wines can now be found all over the winemaking world, in locations as unexpected as Uruguay and New Zealand.
+However, good value Albariño wines can now be found all over the winemaking world, in locations as unexpected as Uruguay, New Zealand and the United States.

 Ranging from light and minerally to fuller-bodied with intense stone fruit character, they all share a high level of acidity which makes them perfect wines to drink in the summer months.

 Try one of the Albariños below with light summer dishes and salads.

 Albariños also make a particularly good pairing with fish and seafood, from sea bream and hake to squid and sardines, as well as fruits de mer platters.

 Look out for our Albariño vs Alvarinho panel tasting in the September issue of Decanter, on sale early August.